METAL FORMING MAGAZINE: FROM PUSHBUTTONS TO TOUCHSCREENS

 Asked to pinpoint the most sellable feature of newer press controls, Sutherland insists, “it’s their intuitiveness and fully multilingual displays, critical capabilities in today’s market.”

 "The freedom of using the Allen Bradley architecture,” he says, “offers the ultimate in scalability.
 It lets customers grow in any direction they want—extra die protection or tonnage monitoring, for example.
-We program all of these ‘feature sets’ into every AB Plus model, and password-protect them.
+We program all of these ‘feature sets’ into every I-PRESS MECHANICAL model, and password-protect them.
 Then, if a customer wants to add the feature sets later, we only have to give them the passwords to the particular features they want.”

 Safety PLCs All the Rage